Narmada through Legends and History

 त्रेतामुखे नर्मदायामभवत् प्रथमे युगे ।।

 The Narmadakhand has been a witness to the vicissitudes of Indian history for thousands of years.
-For very long periods of time it virtually served as the geographical, and therefore, political, boundary between the north and the south and there were only few phases that stood as exceptions when an empire could breech this natural boundary and have equal control over both the northern and peninsular India.
+For very long periods of time it virtually served as the geographical, and therefore, political, boundary between the north and the south, and there were only few phases that stood as exceptions when a kingdom or empire could breech this natural boundary and have equal control over both the northern and peninsular India.

 After the Shunga empire, the Narmadakhand witnessed the rule of the Guptas.
-The great Kalidas who lived in the Gupta period in his oeuvre madue several allusions to Narmada.
+The great Kalidas who lived in the Gupta period made several allusions in his oeuvre to Narmada.
 After the Gupta period, during the time of Harshavardhana, the leading literary figure at his court, Banabhatta, has described the social and cultural aspects of Narmadakhand in an insightful way.
 Banabhatta, it is said was born in a village in Shahdol district and the dam Bansagar on the river Son in Shahdol and Umariya districts is named after him.
-In his Harsh-Charita, he has described the poverty and deprivations of the forest-dwelling people in Narmadakhand in a poignant manner.
-It is striking that on reading that one might think those writings are of also true of the present-day conditions of the tribal population in the region – even a passage of 1400 years has not made a very significant difference to the region.
+In his celebrated text Harsh-Charita, he has described the poverty and deprivations of the forest-dwelling people in Narmadakhand in a poignant manner.
+It is striking that on reading it one might think those conditions are not dissimilar to that of the present-day tribal population in the region – even after the passage of 1400 years.
 Dr. Ayodhya Prasad Dwivedi, in his highly erudite work ‘Narmada – Sanskriti Srotasvini’ has given powerful excerpts from Banabhatt’s work relating this.

 Harsha who had wished to extend his empire south of Narmada failed to do so when he was thwarted in his campaign by the Chalukya ruler Pulakeshin II in the battle that took place in 620s CE.
 Thus Narmada not only continued to be an important factor in determining political boundaries but also drew boundary lines that limited the ambitions of some of the mightiest sovereigns in Indian history.